Why You Need an Explosion Lawyer Right Away

 “We are there to represent those who were injured,’’ Coyle said.
 “When it comes to examining the evidence, you want to make sure you’re not behind the curve.’’

-Coyle recently was recognized by Best Lawyers in the 2023 edition of “Ones to Watch: Best Lawyers in America” for high caliber work in the area of personal injury litigation.
+Coyle was recognized by Best Lawyers in the 2023 edition of “Best Lawyers: Ones to Watch in America” for his high-caliber work in personal injury litigation.
 His career includes time spent as a full-time investigator for the City of New York.

-In other cases, authorities secure the site and protocols are set up for interested parties to receive equal access to potential evidence, including items that require forensic lab inspection.
+In other cases, authorities secure the site, and protocols are set up for interested parties to receive equal access to potential evidence, including items that require forensic lab inspection.
 Regardless of the situation, Coyle said, the best explosion lawsuit investigations begin on the heels of the tragedy.

 “The sooner you can get to an attorney the better,’’ Coyle said.
 “They are the most knowledgeable about timing and the extent of the investigation.
-There’s not a one size fits all approach.’’
+There’s not a one-size-fits-all approach.’’